Catherine Meyer, Baroness Meyer: Biography and child advocacy

-Despite her having custody of the children, her German ex-husband refused to return them to London after a summer holiday visit in 1994.
+Despite her having custody of her children, Alexander and Constantin, her German ex-husband refused to return them to London after a summer holiday visit in 1994.
 This led to her almost decade-long legal battle in the German and English courts to gain access to her sons.
 Her account of these events is found in her two books.
+When Alexander and Constantin reached adulthood, they made contact with Meyer.
+She commented in interviews that they would have turned out differently if she raised them, but she is extremely proud of them.
+Both sons still live in Germany.

 In October 1997, she married Christopher Meyer on the eve of his departure to Washington to become British Ambassador to the United States.
 During their five and a half years in America, she campaigned against international parental child abduction alongside a number of American parents in a similar situation with Germany.

-In 1998, she co-founded with Ernie Allen the International Centre for Missing & Exploited Children (ICMEC),.
+In 1998, she co-founded with Ernie Allen the International Centre for Missing & Exploited Children (ICMEC).
 In 2000, she established her own organisation PACT, renamed Action Against Abduction (AAA) in 2015, affiliated to NCMEC and ICMEC.

 During her time in Washington D.C., Meyer co-chaired with Ernie Allen two international conferences on improving the effectiveness of the Hague Convention on the Civil Aspects of International Child Abduction and gave evidence to committees of the United States House of Representatives and the US Senate which led to several concurrent resolutions urging better compliance by certain signatory states, including Germany, with the Hague Convention 1996; and persuaded both Presidents Clinton and Bush to raise with the German Chancellor cases of parental child abduction to Germany, including her own.

 She has also taken her campaign against international parental child abduction to Europe, giving evidence before the Belgian Senate; successfully lobbying the EU to tighten its rules against parental child abduction; and, together with ICMEC, persuading the Permanent Bureau of the Hague Convention to produce a good practice guide to the implementation of the Convention.

 In the UK, Meyer instigated adjournment debates in the House of Commons on her case and the issue of parental child abduction in general across frontiers.
 In 2005, the Parliamentary Ombudsman upheld her complaint of maladministration against the then Lord Chancellor's Department with regard to the handling of her case.